zuzu59/nodemcu-thingy/README.md

 # nodemcu-thingy

-**THIS PACKAGE IS CURRENTLY UNDER DEVOLOPMENT AND TO BE CONSIDERED PRE-ALPHA**
+**THIS PACKAGE IS CURRENTLY UNDER DEVOLOPMENT AND TO BE CONSIDERED WALPHA**

 NodeMCU Thingy is an atom package for "over the air" development of lua scripts for the NodeMCU platform.
 It uses a websocket connection to the NodeMCU for communication, so in an ideal world the USB cable should